rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 We will start with first two, simpler, approaches to demonstrate the concepts.

 #### Shared Data libraries
-{: .no_toc}

 You can import data that has been shared with you by the Galaxy site maintainer or from another user.
-Data libraries[^1] are a convenient framework within Galaxy to store and share data.
-We will be making use of these today to provide you with sequencing data, intermediate results and other information.
-Lets start by importing a list of human gene identifiers and their genomic coordinates from the `Shared Data` section:
+Data libraries are a convenient framework within Galaxy to store and share data.
+We will be making use of these today to provide you with sequencing data and other information.
+Lets start by importing the raw FASTQ data from the `Shared Data` section:

 1. Click on `Shared Data` at the top of the page and navigate to `Data Libraries`,  `Galaxy Introduction`.
 2. Find and select the `UCSC Gene List hg18` dataset